-The Rise of Remote Work—Is it the New Normal?
+The Rise of Remote Work—Is It Lasting?

 From an employee perspective, remote work has had a positive impact on work-life balance.
 For starters, it has helped to eliminate costs associated with commuting such as paid parking and gasoline.
 In addition, employees now have access to many aspects of their home life that were not previously available.
 This includes child care and even pet care, both of which can be a heavy monetary burden on employees.